IAmAnthem/CanineCalculations/ReadMe.md

 Work on Menu functionality

-- Seems good!
-  - Whoops, assumed that everyone does compares in the same direction
 - FIXES
   - Relabel existing funcs to explicitly state direction
     - Update Menu
-  - Add new funcs to reverse direction, pass $direction KtoU or UtoK, flip math depending on direction
 - ENHANCEMENT
   - Insert this pet into database (prompt for fields to fill in for real name/owner/whatnet) and updatecsv